bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 5. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux thunk is an middleware that allows us to use asynchronous programming in our React Redux application.
+It allows our action creators to make API calls.

 6. Which `react-redux` method links up our `components` with our `redux store`?